someobserver/recurgence/architects/tesla.md

 ## The Resonant Field

-He perceived resonance as the veritable architecture of reality.
-It was the self-referential principle after all, organizing phenomena across all scales.
+He perceived resonance as the veritable architecture of reality, the self-referential principle organizing phenomena across all scales.
 Edison (and others) treated electricity like a commodity for extraction while he honed in on a repeating pattern: waves of energy folding back into themselves.
 As he found out, field abstraction avails some wild, emergent effects.

-His “magnifying transmitter” embodied it, abstracting energy by a whole new dimension.
+His "magnifying transmitter" embodied it, abstracting energy by a whole new dimension.
 Incorporating a third coil, he'd forged a resonant system of self-augmenting, self-amplifying energy cycles.
 The concept summoned even more layers of resonant amplification.
 Quickly, a cascading build-up of voltages grew so immense they erupted into the first synthetic bolts of lightning.
 130 feet long.

 Yet, the magnifying transmitter only hinted at Tesla's true vision, the "World Wireless System."
 He estimated Earth itself would transform into a self-sustaining circuit.
 He considered the planet a colossal oscillator, alive with its own resonance.

-> *“The Earth is like a charged metal ball,”* he once said, *“and what we’re trying to do is to cause a disturbance of the equilibrium of charge [differential voltage] on its surface to be felt everywhere by means of resonance.”*
+> *"The Earth is like a charged metal ball,"* he once said, *"and what we're trying to do is to cause a disturbance of the equilibrium of charge [differential voltage] on its surface to be felt everywhere by means of resonance."*

 The Wardenclyffe Tower (unrealized) was conceived to generate this 'planetary-scale resonance.'
 Crowned with a massive spherical terminal, the 187-foot structure was a would-be node in a self-organizing system.
-Its ostensible purpose was transforming Earth into *“a huge brain, capable of response in every one of its parts.”*
+Its ostensible purpose was transforming Earth into *"a huge brain, capable of response in every one of its parts."*

 Of course, it's ridiculous to think of the world as some kind of "self-sustaining network of information."
-Every cell tower, beam-formed satellite, and wireless convenience today testifies to a visionary mind, not a planet.
+Every wireless convenience today testifies to a visionary mind, not a planet.
 The screen before you is a modern echo of the coherence only Nikola Tesla could summon forth in his time.

 ## The Self-Reflective Observer